Nillumbik Deer Control Project

 It builds upon:

-• The outcomes of the Sugarloaf Link deer control project which Council ran between November 2019 and September 2021.
+- The outcomes of the Sugarloaf Link deer control project that Council ran between November 2019 and September 2021.
 In that project, 330 Sambar and 27 Red Deer were culled across 49 private properties and one Parks Victoria reserve.

-• The outcomes of the deer cull program that Melbourne Water has been operating at Sugarloaf Reservoir, which is seeking to eradicate Red Deer from that site.
+- The outcomes of the deer cull program that Melbourne Water operates at Sugarloaf Reservoir, which is seeking to eradicate Red Deer from that site.

 Why deer control is important